mudasarahmad42/tictactoe/README.md

 ###### Algorithm

-To solve this classic tic tac toe game, we have used Minimax Algorithm, first proved by John von Neumann in 1928.
+To solve this classic tic tac toe game, i have used Minimax Algorithm, first proved by John von Neumann in 1928.
 It is a recursive or a backtracking algorithm.

 ![Minimax](bin/Debug/netcoreapp3.1/ref/minimax.jpg)